Nearly query-optimal classical shadow estimation of unitary channels: Protocol for CSEU

-To improve the efficiency, we need to construct the estimator for the unitary channel in a different way.
-Inspired by Ref.~\cite{Grier22}, we note that the product of two independent snapshots, $\hat{X}_i$ and $\hat{X}_j$, is still proportional to the Choi operator in expectation,
+To improve the efficiency, we need to construct an estimator for the unitary channel in a different way.
+Inspired by the CSE protocol for pure states in Ref.~\cite{Grier22}, we note that the product of two independent snapshots is still proportional to the Choi operator in expectation,